 Why Easter is the bedrock of our faith!

-It is Easter that has made us Christians.
-Whereas the joyful birth of Jesus was a promise, its fulfilment came to pass through His sorrowful Death and glorious Resurrection.
-This unparalleled event was the ultimate answer to those of His people who had rejected His luminous earthly passage abounding in wise teachings and unprecedented miracles.
-He who had come to complete the Jewish religion thus founded a new and sublime religion – Christianity – that would be open not just to ethnic Jews but to the peoples of the world.
+It's thanks to Easter that we are Christians.
+Whereas the joyful birth of Jesus contained a promise, this was fulfilled through His sorrowful Death and glorious Resurrection.
+This unparalleled event was the ultimate answer to those who had rejected His luminous earthly passage abounding in wise teachings and unprecedented miracles.
+He who had come to complete the Jewish religion thus founded a new and sublime religion – Christianity – that would be open to the peoples of the world.

 The Easter Sunday (morning and evening) Mass offers a different set of Readings, of which the Second Reading and the Gospel have internal choices.[3]

-Starting with the Gospel, obviously, it is about the Resurrection.
-But if we read the four Evangelists, we cannot fail to see the multiple differences in their accounts.
-However, the disparity lies only in the secondary details, for while St John (in all probability) wrote a first-hand account, the rest of the Evangelists wrote theirs based on eyewitnesses.
+Starting with the Gospel: obviously, it is about the Resurrection!
+If we read the four Evangelists, we cannot fail to see the multiple differences in their accounts.
+However, the disparity lies only in the secondary details: while St John (in all probability) wrote a first-hand account, the rest of the Evangelists wrote theirs based on eyewitnesses.
 Most importantly, none are at variance on the fundamental issue: that the tomb was found without the Lord early on Sunday morning.
 It was not a desecration; it was undoubtedly the Resurrection!

-On the other hand, those variations only go to show that the accounts were not tailored; in fact, they were written at different times, between circa AD 66 and 110, in this order: Mark (AD 66-70), Matthew and Luke (AD 85-90), and John (AD 90-110).
-And even if they had not been written, there would still have been other evidence of the stunning event.
-St Luke’s Acts of the Apostles were put together between AD 70-90, and Paul’s letters between AD 50-58.
-Clearly, these latter are the earliest extant texts about the Resurrection, predating the earliest of the Gospels by over a decade.
+In fact, those variations only go to show that the Resurrection accounts were not tailored; they were written at different times, between circa AD 66 and 110, in this order: Mark (AD 66-70), Matthew and Luke (AD 85-90), and John (AD 90-110).
+And even if they had never been written, there would still have been other evidence of the stunning event.
+St Luke’s Acts of the Apostles was put together between AD 70-90, and Paul’s letters between AD 50-58.
+Clearly, these latter are the earliest extant texts about the Resurrection, predating the first of the Gospels by over a decade.
 Would God the Father have allowed the most important event of all of history to go unrecorded?

-Very pertinently, the first two Readings are from the accounts of those two travelling companions, Luke and Paul, respectively.
-The text of the Acts (10: 34a, 37-43) gives an account of the by-now fiery St Peter almost chastising those who put Jesus to death.
+Very pertinently, the first two Readings are taken from the accounts of those two travelling companions, Luke and Paul, respectively.
+The text of the Acts (10: 34a, 37-43) refers to the by-now fiery St Peter chastising those who put Jesus to death.
 “But God raised Him on the third day,” he states, “and made Him manifest, not to all the people but to us, who were chosen by God and witnesses, who ate and drank with Him after He rose from the dead.”
 Faithful to the Divine Master’s command, the future First Pope testifies: “To Him all the prophets bear witness that every one who believes in Him receives forgiveness of sins through His Name.”

 Even more clinching is St Paul’s testimony relating to the Resurrection.
-Here is one of Christ’s worst persecutors, whose conversion history is so well known that it can easily be dispensed with here.
-In today’s Second Reading (Col 3: 1-4), he most convincedly points to Christ “seated at the right hand of God”, and invites us all to set our minds on things that are on high.
-It is the same Paul who more famously said, “If Christ has not been raised, your faith is futile and you are still in your sins.”
-(Cor 15: 17) He championed Christ’s cause – nothing less than that of His physical Resurrection – which led to his own beheading by Roman emperor Nero.
+Here is one of Christ’s worst persecutors, whose conversion history is so well known that it can be dispensed with here.
+In today’s Second Reading (Col 3: 1-4), he most convincedly points to Christ “seated at the right hand of God”, and invites us to set our minds on things that are on high.
+It is the same Paul who famously said, “If Christ has not been raised, your faith is futile and you are still in your sins.”
+(Cor 15: 17) He championed Christ’s cause – His physical Resurrection – which prompted Roman emperor Nero to order his beheading.

 [1] The Vigil readings for all Year cycles are as follows: Gen 1: 1-2, 2; Gen 22: 1-18; Ex 14: 15-15, 1; Is 54: 5-14; Is 55: 1-11; Bar 3: 9-15, 32 – 1, 4; Ezek 36: 16-28; and at the Mass thereafter: Rom 6: 3-11 [Year A]; Mk 16: 1-7 [Year B], Lk 24: 1-12 [Year C]